 How do I know if my child’s application has been received?

 We will typically confirm that your application has been processed for inclusion in the lottery within 10 working days.
 If you have not received confirmation within 15 working days or by February 1, whichever is earlier, please email firstname.lastname@example.org to request assistance.
-If you do not have email you can provide a self-addressed envelope with your application and ISM will mail you a confirmation.

 After the lottery, how do I know if my child has a space?